michaelchadwick/michaelchadwick.info/blog/_posts/2023-11-22-client-side-ruby-with-wasm.md

 published: true
 ---

 I've never tried to do anything with Web Assembly before, even though it seems quite exciting.
-However, while searching the Internet for a way to showcase some old Ruby scripts I wrote once in my early programming days, I came upon this Javascript library that lets you run Ruby in a web page.
+However, while searching the Internet for a way to showcase some old Ruby scripts I wrote once in my early programming days, I came upon this Javascript library that lets you run client-side Ruby in a web page.

 And folks...I just had to try it out.